pereiradaniel/CPP_CRASH_COURSE/P1C1/Overture/notes.md

 - In some environments (embedded software, some operating sytem kernels, heterogeneous computing), the available tool chains have incomplete C++ support.
 - Some C-supported constructs won't work in C++, see: [*C Constructs that Don't Work in C++*](https://lospi.net/c/c++/programming/developing/software/2019/04/28/c-constructs-that-dont-work-in-cpp.html) [notes](#c-constructs-that-don't-work-in-c++)

+## Function Overloading

+*Definition*
+- Functions can share names as long as their arguments differ.

+## References

+- Pointers are a crucial feature of C, and likewise in C++.
+- C++ has additional safety features against *null dereferences* and *unintentional pointer reassignments*.
+- References are a major improvement to handling pointers.

+Two syntactic differences between pointers and references:
+1. References are declared with _&_ rather than _*_.
+2. Members are interacted with by the dot operator (.) rather than the arrow operator (->).

+- Both references and pointers are zero-overhead abstraction, and the compiler produces similar code.

+References provide some safety over raw pointers at compile time because the cannot be *null*.